Are you wondering how Kibbe Dramatic Classic Body Type looks and how to style it?

 Physical profile of the Dramatic Classic Body Type

-- shoulders can be slightly square and pointed, often narrow
+- Shoulders can be square and pointed, often narrow

-- palms and feet lean towards slightly square (wide)
+- Palms and feet lean toward a slightly square (wide) size

-- in the face of classic proportions, with some sharpness (there should not be a lot of it!)
+- In the face of Classic proportions, with some sharpness (there should not be much of it!)

-- When you gain weight, the Dramatic Classic becomes a pear, gaining weight especially actively – from the waist down (hips and upper legs).
+- When you gain weight, the Dramatic Classic becomes a pear, actively gaining weight – from the waist down (hips and upper legs).

 Dramatic Classic will not:

-- curvy like a real “hourglass” (with a strong difference between the chest-waist-hips over the pelvic bones)
+- Be curvy like an actual hourglass (with a substantial difference between the chest-waist-hips over the pelvic bones)